catalyzeio/paas-faq/import-export.md

 $ catalyze db import db01 myimport.sql
 ```

 After it successfully finishes importing your script, the CLI will dump the output of the command back to your terminal.

+Note - nothing will be dropped/deleted unless the script you import explicitly does so.
+This goes both ways - if you have a `DROP DATABASE catalyze;` statement in your script, it **will** be executed.
+Be careful!

 ### MongoDB Imports